nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 28-Dec-2023

+I managed to work through designing a functional Merge-Sort algorithm, started yesterday, and lots of sketching and planning then and this morning, and my custom-designed Jest tests are passing.
+However, it does not pass the same test when run on the FreeCodeCamp webpage.
+Not sure what that is about, but I'm going to move on to other challenges so I don't get stuck.

+The next challenge was Binary Search.
+This wasn't too difficult, but I could not complete it within 45 minutes, so it is difficult to say if I'd complete it during an actual technical whiteboard session.
+Regardless, I was able to complete it.

 ## Wednesday 27-Dec-2023

 Compared TabBar and Flyout Shell view implementations for my mobile weather app.